 Walk up St. Mark’s Bell Tower

-This is the tallest landmark in Venice and from the top, located right in St. Mark’s square and one of the symbols of the city that you will easily recognize from a distance.
+There is no doubt that one of the things to do in Venice is walking up the Campanile di San Marco, the famous bell tower.
+This is the tallest landmark in Venice and from the top, located right in Piazza San Marco and one of the symbols of the city that you will easily recognize from a distance.
 From there, you’ll enjoy an unforgettable view of Venice – easily one of the best things to do in Venice.
 There always are long lines to get in – and it’s easy to see why.
-So I recommend getting a skip the line ticket.
+So I recommend getting a ticket beforehand.
 You can find it here.

 Visit Doge’s Palace (Palazzo Ducale)

-This palace for centuries served as the home of the Doge, a supreme leader who was elected by Venetian nobles to govern Venice.
-Located at Saint Mark’s Square, you can go to admire the buildings Venetian gothic architecture and opulent interior.
+Visiting Doge’s Palace is perhaps the nicest of the things to do in Venice.
+This centuries-old palace served as the home of the Doge, a supreme leader who was elected by Venetian nobles to govern Venice.
+Located at Saint Mark’s Square (the nearest vaporetto stop is San Zaccaria), you can go to admire the buildings Venetian gothic architecture and opulent interior.

-Doge’s Palace is open from 8:30 am. to 7:00 pm from April to October and 8:30 am to 5:30 pm from November to March.
-Tickets cost about $24.
-But honestly, the line to get in is so long and there is so much to see that it’s probably better to invest in a tour or – as a minimum – in skip the line tickets.
+It is is open from 8:30 am. to 7:00 pm from April to October and 8:30 am to 5:30 pm from November to March.
+Tickets cost about $25.
+But honestly, the line to get in is so long and there is so much to see that it’s probably better to invest in a tour which will take you in more swiftly.

-- Doge’s Palace and St. Mark’s Basilica skip the line tour
+- Doge’s Palace and St. Mark’s Basilica tour

 - Doge’s Palace and St. Mark’s Basilica fast track tour